Inducing labor: When to wait, when to induce

 Nature controls most aspects of labor — but sometimes nature needs a nudge.
 If your health care provider decides you and your baby would benefit from delivering sooner rather than later, he or she might suggest inducing labor.

-Your health care provider might recommend inducing labor for various reasons, primarily when there's concern for your health or your baby's health.
+Labor induction — also known as inducing labor — is the stimulation of uterine contractions during pregnancy before labor begins on its own to achieve a vaginal birth.
+Your health care provider might recommend inducing labor for various reasons, primarily when there's concern for a mother's health or a baby's health.
 For example:

-- Your water has broken, but you're not having contractions
+- Your water has broken, but labor hasn't begun (premature rupture of membranes)

 - There's not enough amniotic fluid surrounding the baby (oligohydramnios)

-- The placenta peels away from the inner wall of the uterus before delivery — either partially or completely (placental abruption)
+- Your placenta peels away from the inner wall of the uterus before delivery — either partially or completely (placental abruption)

-- You have a medical condition that might put you or your baby at risk, such as high blood pressure or diabetes
+- You have a medical condition such as kidney disease or obesity

 Can I wait for labor to begin naturally?